Numerators in Parametric Representations of Feynman Diagrams: Reducing to the completed diagram

+In both products, the index~$i$ goes over all the edges of $\tilde G$, while the sum $\sum'$ is over any non empty subset.
+The derivation of formula~\eqref{InS} uses the relation between the graph polynomial~$\tilde U$ of the completed graph and the two Symanzik polynomials of the propagator graph: the first Symanzik polynomial is what have been called the graph polynomial up to now and will be noted~$U$, while the second one, in this single scale setting, is $p^2 V$.
+The deletion contraction relation then gives that $\tilde U = x_0 U + V$.
+It is traditional to give the index~0 to the edge completing the graph.

-In the case of a non trivial numerator, such an expression in term of a completed graph seems harder to get by.
-Let us first study the case where the numerator is simply the scalar product \(p_i\cdot p_j\) and redo the same steps as in the scalar case.
-The Gaussian integration has two contributions from the scalar product, one coming from the correlation between \(p_i\) and~\(p_j\) which gets a factor of the dimension \(d\), and the other stemming from the part proportional to the exterior momentum in both objects.
-We have the following formula for the evaluation of the diagram:
+In the case of a non trivial numerator, such an expression depending only on a completed graph seems harder to get by.
+Let us first study the case where the numerator is simply the scalar product $p_i\cdot p_j$ and redo the same steps as in the scalar case.
+The first step is to integrate on the loop momenta.
+For fixed Schwinger parameters, it is a Gaussian integration with two contributions for the scalar product, one coming from the correlation between $p_i$ and~$p_j$ which gets a factor of the dimension $d$, and the other stemming from the part proportional to the exterior momentum in both objects.
+This latter part can be determined by the electric circuit analogy, where the $x_i$ parameters play the roles of the resistance of the edges.
+The fraction of the intensity going through a given edge is given by the ratio of two polynomials of degree $L$, one dependent on the edge $V^i$ and the universal $U$.
+By this analogy, for given values of the parameters $x_i$, the mean of the momentum $p_i$ is given by $ p V^i/U$.